izure1/serializable-bptree/README.md

 }
 ```

-Or, you could use file input/output to save and load the value of the `before` variable.
+Or, you could use file input/output to save and load the value of the **before** variable.

+This method is called before a node is created in the tree.
+Therefore, it can also be used to allocate space for storing the node.

 #### read(id: `number`): `BPTreeNode<K, V>`